JeeWeetje/iot-workshop/README.md

 *Note: in this workshop we will build a simple bridge, running on your own computer.
 See the [full example](https://github.com/TheThingsNetwork/examples/tree/master/integrations/azure) on how to deploy this bridge as a WebJob to Azure.*

 *Note: in this workshop we will create uniquely named Azure resources.
-Use the suggested names merely as a suggestion.*
+The suggested names could be reserved already.*

 ### Prerequisites